-The Manly Lagoon catchment drains an area of approximately 18km to the lagoon entrance at Queenscliff Beach.
+The Manly Lagoon catchment drains an area of approximately 18km2 to the lagoon entrance at Queenscliff Beach.
 For the hydrological model this area has been delineated into 175 subcatchments as shown in Figure 4-1.
+A flow path analysis on the LiDAR derived Digital Elevation Model (DEM) of the catchment was undertaken using CatchmentSIM software.
+CatchmentSIM is a software package for hydrological analysis of terrain including mapping catchments, flowpaths and integration with hydrological models.
 The sub-catchment delineation provides for generation of flow hydrographs at key confluences or inflow points to the hydraulic model.